dhaveed/vuetify-tdx/README.md

 Task to be done,

-- fix sidebar of dashboard
+- fix sidebar of dashboard Done
-- fix signup page in to resolve the background issue
+- fix signup page in to resolve the background issue Done
-- fixed header on scroll not available
+- fixed header on scroll not available	Done
 - home page css scatters when you return from a route
 - Home page slider
-- product overview tab is not showing content
+- product overview tab is not showing content Done
 - hot sellers slider is not available
+- too much space after second header